do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 According to Achim Steiner, the head of the UN Development Programme, precious time was lost because economic models were treated as something like the law of gravity.
 We are know paying a huge price for this failure to get incentives right.
 When multilateral climate talks started, the idea was to prevent global warming.
 That was then.
 Now we must not only invest in mitigating the phenomenon, but also in adapting to it.

 In spite of all the propaganda, the scientific consensus has further consolidated, of course.
 Today, most denialists admit that global warming is real, but they now insist that the reasons are not well understood.
 Just like their earlier stance, this one is a reckless attempt to protect special interests to the detriment of the global community.
 In retrospect we know that non-action was very costly.

-In August, the damage done by Hurricane Harvey in Houston, Typhoon Hato in Macao, an unusually strong Monsoon in Mumbai and mudslides in Freetown, Sierra Leone were examples of what is becoming ever more likely.
+In the month of August, for example, the damage done by Hurricane Harvey in Houston, Typhoon Hato in Macao, an unusually strong Monsoon in Mumbai and mudslides in Freetown, Sierra Leone were examples of what is becoming ever more likely.
 The drought-caused hunger haunting parts of Africa is an even worse omen.
 These events, however, are mild compared with what will happen if climate change leads to tipping points such as the melting of Greenland’s ice sheet.

 Steiner expresses the confidence that the adoption of the Paris Agreement and the Sustainable Development Goals in 2015 show that the paradigm shift is happening.
 The agenda defined in these agreements is good.
 The current US administration has tried to derail it, but did not manage to do so.
 Success is still possible.
 We must make it happen.